 As CoreView’s Solution Architect, Matt Smith, explained it — “CoreView’s [Functional Access Control] is checkbox-based.
 IT can give someone the ability to forward email addresses by clicking two boxes.
-It is automatically scoped, which is hard to do in the Microsoft world without creating a custom role and creating a custom scope – and frankly, nobody does that… I can also give somebody at the help desk the ability to forward email for people who are on long-term leave in the accounting department.
+It is automatically scoped, which is hard to do in the Microsoft world without creating a custom role and creating a custom scope – and frankly, nobody does that… I can also give somebody at the help desk the ability to forward emails to people who are on long-term leave in the accounting department.
 Boom.
 We are done.”

-CoreView also has a feature called Virtual Tenancy, letting administrators segment someone’s visibility by location, region, department, or any other Active Directory attribute.
+CoreView also has a feature called Virtual Tenant, letting administrators segment someone’s visibility by location, region, department, or any other Active Directory attribute.
 It helps you ensure that someone is able to access exactly the systems, and perform exactly the tasks you’d like them to (e.g. “Person X in Location Y is the only one who can execute Task Z via CoreView”).

-Additionally, CoreView Custom Actions for Microsoft Office 365 PowerShell Commands allows administrators to secure accounts with a single CoreView service account (which leverages Azure Key Vault services and users’ own Conditional Access policies), making your network and organization significantly less vulnerable to cyber-attacks.
+Additionally, CoreView Custom Actions for Microsoft Office 365 PowerShell Commands allow administrators to secure accounts with a single CoreView service account (which leverages Azure Key Vault services and users’ own Conditional Access policies), making your network and organization significantly less vulnerable to cyber-attacks.